anqurvanillapy/transrt/README.md

 * [ ] Add a feature of restarting the translation of a certain line by typing command `r`
-* [ ] Make it availalbe to preview the next line to better work in context
+* [ ] Make it available to preview the next line to better work in context

 Support